GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 indirection attacks.
 ```

-Graph URIs are virtual in Tracker and do not cause any access outside of
+Graph URIs are virtual in TinySPARQL and do not cause any access outside of
 database resources.
 The only SPARQL syntax capable of dereferencing or accessing
 external resources are the `SERVICE <uri>` and `LOAD <rdf-file>` features.